gill@hindmarsh-family-tree.co.uk

 [http://www.connectedhistories.org/Search_results.aspx?kw=hindmarsh&pc=pentonville&sr=pp]

-By 1868 however William Hindmarsh had been pensioned off despite only being in his late 40s.
+By 1868, however, William Hindmarsh had been pensioned off despite only being in his late 40s.

 Estimates for civil services 1869-70 (I.-VII.)
 Class I. Public works and buildings., 1868